 With a few small adjustments, you can ensure your plants survive the long, cold winter!

 Since your plants aren’t using much energy during the winter months, they don’t need as much water as they normally would.
 I typically stretch the time between watering from once a week to once every 10-14 days.
 It’s more important to give your soil a poke and feel for moisture during this time to make sure you don’t overwater your plant babies.
 I’ll even let a month go by without watering my snake plants!
-If you’re having a hard time remembering the last time you watered your plants, pick up a cute & affordable plant watering workbook.
+If you’re having a hard time remembering the last time you watered your plants, use a plant watering worksheet to keep you organized.

 Similarly, if you use fertilizer to aid in growth, you shouldn’t fertilize during the winter months.
 Your plants don’t need it during the winter while they’re dormant.
 Too much fertilizer in your soil, when your plants aren’t absorbing it, can kill your plants.
 Trust me.